wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research/index.md

 High gain directional antennas with DEAUTH floods can also be used to take out wireless devices such as wireless smart home security cameras etc on a temporary basis.

+### CTF/Hack the Box

+I have been working with the university of London Worldwide to start up a 'Cyber Security' society with the hope that we can compete with other teams in Hack the Box/CTF competitions.
+I am very keen to get involved with this kind of activity and have put my name forward for President of the society.
+I have gone through two rounds of interviews and am just waiting on their final decision.

 ### CCTV and Security Cameras

 I am building an open-source CCTV system using cheap old Axis cameras that are out of their supported life.
 Currently I have tried using Shinobi CCTV but I'm not happy with it, and am looking to move to a different system such as ZoneMinder.